-[&]quot;Slut, slut!" said the Lady Bina.

-[&]quot;Yes, Mistress," said the slave, and put down her head.

-[&]quot;You may continue to feed," said Cabot.

 "Put your knees together!" hissed the Lady Bina.
 The slave looked to Cabot, for he had given her the nadu command.
 He nodded, and she placed her knees together, and, head down, continued to feed.

-"She should be beaten," said the Lady Bina.
+"She should be beaten." said the Lady Bina.
 "Do not fear," said Cabot.
 "She is a slave.
-Thus, it is not unlikely that she will be whipped from time to time."

-The slave shuddered, and the better knew herself slave.

-"Come, Beast," said the Lady Bina to Grendel.
+Thus, it is not unlikely that she will be whipped from time to time " The slave shuddered, and the better knew herself slave "Come, Beast," said the Lady Bina to Grendel.
 "Bring me more berries, and leafage, roots, if well washed!
 I am hungry."
 Grendel hurried to do her bidding.
 Cabot, meanwhile, finished his bit of tharlarion.
 He did this without considerable enthusiasm.
 When Grendel had returned, and served the Lady Bina, Cabot spoke to him.
 "The tharlarion was not much good," he said.
 "No," agreed Grendel.
 "Are you going to kill me now?" asked Cabot.
 "Perhaps in the morning," said Grendel.
 "Lita has prepared beds for you, such as she could," said Cabot.
 "My thanks, Warrior," said Grendel.
 Grendel and the Lady Bina then retired.
 "Am I to be tied tonight, Master?" asked Lita.
 "No," said Cabot.
-"Moreover, as there is a free woman in the vicinity, go off a bit, and prepare yourself a bower, alone."
+"Moreover, as there is a free woman in the vicinity, go off a bit, and prepare yourself a bower, alone," "Master!" she protested.
 "We must not disturb her rest," said Cabot, "or annoy her, or keep her up all night listening for the slightest sound like a suspicious she-urt.
-Thus, no thrashings about this night, no moanings, no uncontrollable gaspings, no wild, inadvertent utterances, no sudden cryings out, none of that sort of thing."
+Thus, no thrashings about this night, no moanings, no uncontrollable gaspings, no wild, inadvertent utterances, no sudden cryings out, none of that sort of thina."
 "May I not, at least, sleep at my master's feet?"
 "No," he said, "for I am only human."
 "Yes, Master," she said, resigned, and began to retreat into the near darkness.
 "Lita," he called softly.

 "Yes, Master," she responded.
 "Are you going to run away?" he asked.

+"No," she said.
 "Why not?" he asked.

 "I cannot," she said.
 "I am chained."
 "How is that?" he asked.

 "I am held in the most perfect and inescapable of all chains," she said.

 "What is that?" he asked.

 "That I am your slave, my Master," she said.

 It was near the second Ahn when Cabot, stirring, sensed a presence near him.

 "Make no sound, Lord Tarl," whispered the Lady Bina.

 "Where is Lord Grendel?" asked Cabot.

 "He is sleeping," said the Lady Bina.

 "How is it that you are not tethered?" asked Cabot.
 The Lady Bina laughed, softly.
-"I told the beast that I would not leave my bower, and if he truly loved me, he must trust me."
+"I told the beast that I would not leave my bower, and if he truly loved me, he must trust me." must trust me."
 "He believed you," said Cabot.
 "And so for the first night in days, I am neither a raft's prisoner, nor tethered ashore."
 "He trusts you," said Cabot.
 "Yes," said the Lady Bina.